Do Business and Get Permits

 Become a partner

 To generate revenue for public services and restoration efforts DNR leases land and sells natural resource products.
-Lease opportunities include agriculture and grazing, energy, communications towersmining, shellfish aquaculture, or marina, dock or pier access.
+Lease opportunities include agriculture and grazing, communications towersmining, shellfish aquaculture, or marina, dock or pier access.
 Products cover timber, biomass, razor clams, geoducksbrush and salal, and others.

 Find resources